tmorin/homecloud-ansible/README.md

 - `Kubernetes Dashboard` : the built-in Kubernetes Dashboard.
 - `Nextcloud` : a platform providing the benefits of online collaboration without the compliance and security risks.
 - `Calibreweb` :  a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
-- `Backup` : a system based on Duplicity and CRON which backups Docker volumes.

 Additionally, Armbian images can be created for each host of the inventory.